jackrehaag/esp32_sensor_module/README.md

 # ESP32 multi-sensor IOT module

-IOT sensor project to publish temperature and humidity readings to an MQTT queue.
+IOT sensor project to publish temperature and humidity readings to an MQTT topic.

 ## Getting started